AustralianSDAF/ASDAF_Workshop_Materials_Remote_Sensing_Intro/README.md

 # ASDAF_Workshop_Materials_Remote_Sensing_Intro
 Material for ASDAF's Introduction to remote sensing workshop

+This workshop was run in the past, but the material is left up as it can still be useful to go through at your own pace.
-See the [website of the trianing](https://australiansdaf.github.io/2024-06-Remote-Sensing-Workshop/) for more detail.
+See the historical [website of the trianing](https://australiansdaf.github.io/2024-06-Remote-Sensing-Workshop/) for more detail.

+The notebooks are intended to be gone through one notebook at a time, starting from notebook 00, to notebook 05.
+Some functionality may break in the later notebooks if you havent exported data from the earlier notebooks.

+## Colab Notebooks

 If you're not running jupyter locally and are looking for links to launch the colab notebooks, you can find them below too:
 - <a href="https://colab.research.google.com/github/AustralianSDAF/ASDAF_Workshop_Materials_Remote_Sensing_Intro/blob/post-workshop-updates/notebooks_colab/00_Testing Notebook_colab.ipynb">00_Testing Notebook_colab.ipynb </a>